DanSmirnov48/deliciouss-recipes/README.md

 - Search nutritional value of an ingredient
 - Reviews are being saved to [json-server](https://www.npmjs.com/package/json-server)

-## Design Changes
-- Home screen did not recieve any design changes
-- Search screen got added an aditional select menu for diets, user will be able to filter recipes based on their diets now too.
-- Recipe page recived a number of changes compare to design docs.
-Minor UI chages like buttons and ingrediets got a new placement on the screen.
-A few elements got added to the UI.
-Rating section moved to the bottom and review section which was not on design dosc got added.
-- Menu screen remaind the same, a button for each recipe to do to the details got added incase user needs a quick access to the full recipe page
-- Ingredients recived a number of changes.
-A better UI now includes an option to manually add ingredients to the shopping list, an option to remove individual ingredients and a button to remove all

 ### Initail design frames can be found <a href="https://drive.google.com/file/d/1CyIyuuBeVRdjRwvGwIeExC_he9Q9LMlN/view?usp=sharing" target="_blank">here</a>
 ### A deployed application can be found <a href="https://deliciouss-recipes.herokuapp.com" target="_blank">here</a>